bgxcpku/NYCNeighborhood/README.md

 Guice Module for Play!
 ----------------------

-Don't forget to delete the "test" directory or will have errors :)
+Don't forget to delete the test directory from the guice module or will have errors :)

 Author
 -------